flame-engine/flame/doc/debug.md

 ## BaseGame features

-On `BaseGame` you don't have to apply the `FPSCounter` mixin to get access to the current fps, because it is already applied by default in `BaseGame`, so you can use the `fps` method directly.
+On `BaseGame` you don't have to apply the `FPSCounter` mixin to get access to the current fps, because it is already applied by default on the `BaseGame` class, so you can use the `fps` method directly.

 Flame provides some features other for debugging your `BaseGame`, these features are enabled when the `debugMode` from the is set to `true` (or overridden to be true).